What Are The Three Stages Of Psychosis, And How Can You Recognize Them?

 3. Disorganized speech

 A person in the active phase may talk in a way that’s extremely difficult to follow, such as jumping rapidly between apparently disconnected topics or giving answers that don’t relate to the questions you ask.
-They may also describe seeing or hearing things that you don’t perceive or insist on things that seem impossible or highly unlikely.
-Severely disrupted behavior can also be a component of acute psychosis, but it’s not enough on its own for a diagnosis.
+They may also describe seeing or hearing stimuli that you don’t perceive or insist on beliefs that seem impossible or highly unlikely.
+Severely disrupted behavior can also be a component of acute psychosis, but this is not enough on its own for a diagnosis.

 The duration of acute psychosis can be highly variable.
 Some people may experience what’s known as “brief psychotic disorder,” in which their symptoms go away within a few weeks.
 Others may remain in a state of active psychosis for years.